Abcdin: Expansion (1996-present)

-That same year the company lost its first place for sales in the home good sector due to the acquisition by part of Equs' DIN stores division that sold appliances, "white line", electronics, and furniture.
+That same year the company lost its first place for sales in the home goods sector due to the acquisition by part of Equs' DIN stores division that sold appliances, "white line", electronics, and furniture.

 In 2005, Empresas Copec sold Grupo Yaconi-Santa Cruz, the owner for Din stores to ABC Comercial Ltda. including retail and credit divisions.

 In 2006, after merging their finance divisions with Din the company's corporate slogan was changed to «El abc de la tecnología» "The abc of technology" a tagline maintained until the official merger of the retail division.

 in 2008, both brands were merged into "abcdín" and the slogan was changed to «Sólo por ti» ("Just for you") with Stefan Kramer leading the first ad campaign.

 In 2009, Abcdin changed its slogan back to the original Supertiendas ABC catchphrase «El abc de la Economía», but later change it again to «La felicidad cuesta menos».